jessicapmouras/racing/README.md

 ### P-value
 <a id="pval"> </a>
 If you paid attention in your Stats classes (or use some good old logic).
 You likely have an approximate p-value range in mind from the above visualization of the sample times for the two racecourse venues.
-But before we get "down to the wire" and calculate our p-value represented by the below probability.
+But before we get "down to the wire" and calculate our p-value represented by the below probability...

 <img src="plots/Pvalequation.png" />

-We need establish how surprised you need to be to reject the null hypothesis that there is no difference in the average time to race 1200m based on venue.
+... we need establish how surprised you need to be to reject the null hypothesis that there is no difference in the average time to race 1200m based on venue.

 This is the critical value (alpha) that defines the sensitivity of the testing.
 It is the False Positive (Type 1 error rate) which implies the rate at which the Null was rejected while it was ultimately True.